Please scroll on the PDF below to view the entire document!

 - Breast screening is lowest in deprived areas and people from Black or South Asian backgrounds.

-BHR PCN have a small dedicate team of healthcare assistants, nursing associates and care coordinators.
+BHR PCN have a small dedicated team of healthcare assistants, nursing associates and care coordinators.
 They provide support to practices to identify and coordination care for a range of people, particularly those with long-term conditions and multiple long-term conditions.
 The team help people co-ordinate and navigate their care across the health and care system.

 The approach is to provide support and influence the health of the community and its patients to tackle health inequalities.